Harish-Chandra pairs in the Verlinde category in positive characteristic: Construction of an inverse to the functor via PBW theorems

 \begin{lemma} For $\g = \Prim(C)$ as defined in the section, the cohomology of the coHochschild complex of $S(\g)$ is the exterior algebra $\bigwedge(\g)$, with $\wedge^{i}(\g)$ sitting in homological degree $i$.

 \end{lemma}

 This follows from using the Kunneth isomorphism to reduce to a computation on each simple summand of $\g$ and then using Lemma \ref{nilpotence} to prove that $S(X)$ for each such simple summand is concentrated entirely in degrees $< p$.
+We can now prove the theorem.